salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 Completing Multiple Entries of Article from Website to Mobile using css styling and expo react native integration 2:05PM- Update Expo React Native articles
-Adjusting diaries on zub8eti.com and adding articles- 8:43pm [A bit of a buzz through computer]
+Adjusting diaries on zub8eti.com and adding articles- 8:43pm [A bit of a buzz through computer] Updated book written by me now have to update bold later on.
+Took all day to get this done.
+Time to workout and then fix bold.